Physical Life Sciences | livermore, CA | 03/15/2023

 In this role you will

-- Present and disseminate research results in scientific conferences and peer-reviewed publications, in open and classified environments.
-Responsibilities may also include interacting with external stakeholders, both at NNSA and across the broader interagency, via offsite assignments.
+- Present and disseminate research results at scientific conferences and in peer-reviewed publications, in both open and classified environments, internal and external to LLNL.
+Responsibilities may also include interacting with external stakeholders, both at DOE/NNSA and across the broader interagency, as well as via offsite assignments.

 - Promote and support plans to promote diversity, equity, and inclusion within the program.